When You Get a Second Chance to Do It Right — Modern Paraphrase | fresh.bible

 And then one verse.
 Just one.
 But it changes the whole tone:

-As the of the Lord came to the city of , Michal the daughter of looked out of the window and saw King dancing and celebrating — and she despised him in her heart.
+As the ark of the covenant of the Lord came to the city of David, Michal the daughter of Saul looked out of the window and saw King David dancing and celebrating — and she despised him in her heart.

-Everyone else was in the streets.
-Michal was at the window.
-Everyone else saw worship.
-Michal saw something embarrassing.
-Everyone else was moved by the moment.
-Michal was moved to contempt.
+Everyone else was in the streets. was at the window.
+Everyone else saw worship. saw something embarrassing.
+Everyone else was moved by the moment. was moved to contempt.

 He didn't.
 That was the point.
 And that's what she couldn't stand.